nritholtz/vagrant_ubuntu_cucumber/README.md

 ###After Installation
 1) You should create your own [SSH-key](https://help.github.com/articles/generating-ssh-keys/) for integration with Github and other SSH-enabled applications

 2) Install your own Text Editor for use with your applications.
-I highly recommend [Sublime Text 3](http://www.sublimetext.com/3)
+I highly recommend [Sublime Text 3](http://www.sublimetext.com/3).
+Another recommended open-source choice is [Atom](https://atom.io)